cician/grain-json/README.md

 	- [x] Arrays
 	- [x] Objects
 	- [x] String escape sequence parsing
+		- [ ] Re-evaluate handling invalid sequences of UTF16 surrogates.
+The fact that node accepts them doesn't mean we must to.
+May potentially result in security issues down the line.
 	- [ ] Numbers
+		- [ ] Handle large exponential numbers.
+Need to parse as 64 bit floats.
+		- [ ] Evaluate if parsing options make sense.
+Or maybe just always parse to floats if there's a fractional part or exponential?
 - [x] License
 - [ ] Tests
 - [ ] Docs